Image of car keys and cannabis

 • Impairing coordination making the actual task of driving more difficult

-The New York Times says that from 2000 to 2018, the percentage of motor vehicle fatalities involving cannabis more than doubled from 9% to 22%.
-Meanwhile, the number of fatal alcohol-related crashes remained roughly the same during the same time period.
+The number of crashes involving drivers high on marijuana is on the rise.
+According to The New York Times, from 2000 to 2018, the percentage of motor vehicle fatalities involving cannabis more than doubled – from 9% to 22%.
+In contrast, the number of fatal alcohol-related crashes remained roughly the same during the same time period.

-Even in states where recreational or medical marijuana usage is legal, drivers can be held liable if they cause crashes that injure or kill others while under its influence.
+Even though recreational marijuana is legal in some states, driving stoned is never legal.
+Drivers impaired by THC can be held liable if they cause crashes that injure or kill others while under the influence.

 South Carolina Code § 56-5-2930 says: